-In each region composite investment is a Leontief aggregation of Armington inputs by each industry sector (Figure 2).
-In the basic version of DART there are neither sectorspecific investments nor cross border investment activities, i.e. investment goods are treated as non-tradeable.
+In each region composite investment is a Leontief aggregation of Armington inputs by each industry sector.
+In the basic version of DART there are neither sector-specific investments nor cross border investment activities, i.e. investment goods are treated as non-tradables.
 Investment does not require direct primary factor inputs.
+Figure 2 shows the production structure of the investment activity.

-Producer goods are directly demanded by final consumers (comprising regional households and governments), the investment sector, other industries and the export sector.
+Producer goods are directly demanded by final consumers, comprising regional households and governments, the investment sector, other industries and the export sector.